hhvm/user-documentation/guides/hack/47-other-features/02-constructor-parameter-promotion.md

 @@ constructor-parameter-promotion-examples/duplication.php @@

-Basically, you are essentially repeating the class properties multiple times: at declaration, in the constructor parameters, and in the assignment.
+Code like this repeats the class properties multiple times: at declaration, in the constructor parameters, and in the assignment.
 This can be quite cumbersome.

 With constructor parameter promotion, all that repetitive boilerplate is removed.